-The importance of text messages has evolved over the years from a cute feature of early iPhones to be the main form of communication for many individuals.
+The importance of text messages has evolved over the years from being a cute feature of early dumbphones to being the main form of communication for many iPhone users.
 A lot of people regularly send text messages rather than make voice calls.
 Maybe they need to be quiet or just don’t feel like speaking.

 Reasons You Might Lose iPhone Text Messages

 One of the tradeoffs we all make for the convenience our digital devices provide is the potential to unexpectedly lose data at the absolute worst moment.
 Losing text messages can happen even if you have the most expensive and cutting-edge iPhone for a variety of reasons that include:

 - 😯 Human error – This is by far the most likely reason you can’t find that message you need.
 It’s very easy to inadvertently tap the wrong button and wind up deleting a whole bunch of messages.
 While it’s great to demonstrate your texting speed and multitask while walking down the street, these activities provide many opportunities for a mistake that can result in you having to retrieve deleted text messages on your iPhone.

 - 👾 Virus or malware infection – Viruses and malware can cause data loss on all sorts of digital devices, including your iPhone.
 Malicious software can be introduced to your device by connecting it to an infected computer or directly from a malevolent email or text message.
 I’ve seen a steady increase in the number of strange text messages from unknown senders that include potentially dangerous links.
 Accidentally tapping on one might allow some malware to get into your iPhone.

 - ⚙️ Faulty iOS upgrade – Apple tries its best to avoid introducing issues when it’s time for an iOS upgrade, but the company is not perfect.
 A faulty iOS upgrade can cause all kinds of problems with your iPhone, and lost text messages may be one of them.
 As a precaution, you should always perform a backup before you upgrade your iPhone.